jluningp/automl/README.md

 ## Installing and Running
 1. Clone this repo.
 2. Install depdendencies.
 This tool requires Python 2, SML/NJ, and rlwrap be installed and be callable using the python, sml, and rlwrap commands respectively.
 If you'd like to use something different, you can change what is called in ./automl.
 It's just a sad hacky bash script :).
+Additionally, there's a compiled heap image for x86 Linux.
+If you need one for a different OS, I'd be happy to make one.
+This isn't a professional tool, it's just something I made for a course I'm teaching, so it's quite flimsy.
 3. Create a file containing AutoML type annotations, examples of which can be found in the examples/ directory.
 4. Run AutoML:
 ```